gabrielguerrero/ngrx-traits/README.md

 npm i @ngrx-traits/{core,common} --save
 ```

+> **ngrx-traits versions**
+>
+> Although we use semantic versioning to do releases,  the mayor number on the version is link to the angular and ngrx versions this project depends on, e.g.  ngrx-traits 13.x will depend on ngrx 13.x and angular 13.x, this is so you can easily choose the right version for your current setup, but also facilitates doing patches to older versions

 ## Getting Started

 The best way to understand how to use the traits is to see an example.
 Let's imagine that you need to implement a page that shows a list of products which you can selectEntity and purchase.
 Start by creating the interface for a Product Entity: